Purpose

 Dr. Karen Miga is an assistant professor in the Biomolecular Engineering Department at the University of California, Santa Cruz (UCSC).
 She is also the associate director of the UCSC Genomics Institute.
 In addition, she co-leads the Telomere-to-Telomere (T2T) Consortium and is the project director of the Human Pangenome Reference Consortium (HPRC) Production Center at UCSC.
 Her lab aims to uncover a new source of genetic and epigenetic variation in the human population, which is useful to investigate novel associations between genotype and phenotype of inherited traits and disease.

 In this webinar, Drs.
 Wang and Miga presented on the human pangenome reference.
-They discussed resources that describe the tools and methods used in the pangenome and T2T, including the consortium website, the UCSC Genome Browser, and the WashU Epigenome Browser.
+They discussed resources that describe the tools and methods used in the pangenome and T2T, including the consortium website, the UCSC Genome Browser

 Prioritizing Disease-Critical Variants, Genes, and Cell Types Using Genetic and Genomic Data